stakater/developer-handbook/architecture/object-calisthenics.md

 ## 9. Do not Use Getters and Setters

+The simplest way to avoid setters is to hand the values to the constructor method when you new up the object.
+This is also the usual pattern when you want to make an object immutable.

+DTOs are appropriate and useful in some situations, especially in transferring data across boundaries (e.g. serializing to JSON to send through a web service); so, they will have getters.

 This rules is partially related to Domain Driven Design.

 - Classes should not contain public properties.